 Hon.
 Thomas Windsor

 1752-1832.
-He was born on 19 May 1752, the second son of Other Lewis Windsor, the 4th Earl of Plymouth, and of his wife, Hon.
+He was born on 19 May 1752 in Cardiff, the second son of Other Lewis Windsor, the 4th Earl of Plymouth, and of his wife, Hon.
 Catherine Archer.

-He was posted captain on 7 February 1778 and joined the Fox 28, which fought at the Battle of Ushant on 27 July.
-On 10 September the Fox engaged the French frigate Junon 32 off Brest and was totally dismasted by her heavier opponent.
-It was only after a brave resistance which saw him badly wounded in the arm that Windsor surrendered his ship, having lost eleven men killed and another thirty-eight wounded.
-He returned to England from France after being paroled in January 1779.
+Sailing out from Portsmouth in the second week of June to join the Grand Fleet, the Fox remained cruising for a short while before coming back to port on 6 July with two prizes, and having outrun a French 74-gun ship to escape capture.
+She was present at the Battle of Ushant on 27 July, and on 10 September engaged the French frigate Junon 32 off Brest and was totally dismasted by her heavier opponent.
+It was only after a brave resistance which saw a musket ball splinter a bone in his arm that Windsor, who also sustained four other wounds, surrendered his ship, having lost eleven men killed and another thirty-eight wounded.
+The Fox was taken to Brest.